 If our teeth are not adequately taken care of, they will likely become damaged and eventually decay.
 Typically, a decaying tooth can be treated with a filling, crown or other dental treatment.
-In severe cases, a broken tooth that is already beyond repair must need to be removed.
+In severe cases, a broken tooth that is already beyond repair must need to be removed with oral surgery.
 If you have a severely decayed or damage tooth, our specialists at Napa Valley Dental Group may recommend teeth extractions.

 - Aside from a decayed tooth, listed below are the other reasons why you may need a tooth extraction: